 This system is a typical BlacklineX portable system suitable for gigging bands and DJs in pubs, bars and small clubs.
-The DX0.4 is configured to run the system in stereo and the system is driven actively bi-amped.
+You configure the DX0.4 to run the system in stereo and the system is driven actively bi-amped.
 The left and right line-level XLR outputs from a mixer feed the A and B XLR inputs of the DX0.4 Processor.